 OSU's assessment program uses three tools to evaluate student achievement of the expected learning outcomes for general education and the effectiveness of the general education curriculum: (1) institutional portfolios, (2) university-wide surveys, and (3) a general education course content database.
-Each of these three methods is aimed at evaluating expected student learning outcomes that are articulated in the OSU General Education Course Area Designations Criteria and Goals document.
+Each of these three methods is aimed at evaluating expected student learning outcomes that are articulated in the OSU General Education Course Area Designations Criteria and Goals document (Appendix C).
+Revisions to this document were approved in 2004, to facilitate more effective assessment of student learning goals.
 General education assessment is also guided by the university's mission statement and the purpose of general education as articulated in the OSU catalog.

 Institutional Portfolios directly assess student achievement of the primary learner goals for general education.
 Separate portfolios are developed to evaluate each general education learner goal, and each portfolio includes students' work from course assignments collected throughout the undergraduate curriculum.
-Faculty members (including Committee members and additional faculty members involved in undergraduate teaching) work in groups to evaluate the work in each portfolio and assess student achievement relative to the learner goal that is being assessed by using standardized scoring rubrics.
-The results provide a measure of the extent to which students are achieving OSU's general education competencies.
+Faculty members (including assessment committee members and additional faculty members involved in undergraduate teaching) work in groups to evaluate the work in each portfolio and assess student achievement of the learner goal by using standardized scoring rubrics.
+The results provide a measure of the extent to which students are achieving OSU's expected general education competencies.

-In 2002 - 2003, institutional portfolios were developed to evaluate student written communication skills, math problem solving skills, and science problem solving skills.
-The portfolios included student work from 562 OSU students from all classes (freshmen through seniors) and disciplines.
-Each 'artifact' of student work in the Institutional Portfolio is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
-For writing assessment, 67% of students received a score of 3 or higher (representing acceptable, good, or very good work).
+In 2003-04, institutional portfolios were used to evaluate student written communication skills and science problem solving skills, and a process to assess critical thinking skills was developed and tested.
+The writing skills portfolio includes student work from OSU students from all classes (freshmen through seniors) and disciplines; the student work included in the science portfolio is primarily from freshmen and sophomores taking lower division science courses.
+Each 'artifact' of student work in the institutional portfolios is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
+For writing assessment, 69% of students received a score of 3 or higher (representing acceptable, good, or very good work).
 Portfolio results show that seniors demonstrate significantly better writing skills than freshmen.
-For math assessment, 64% of students received a score of 3 or higher, and for science assessment, 55% of students received a score additional general education student learner goals.
+For science assessment, 69% of students received a score of 3 or higher.
+Each year, the use of institutional portfolios is expanded to cover additional general education student learner goals.

 University-wide surveys such as the National Survey of Student Engagement and OSU Alumni Surveys indirectly assess student achievement of general education learner goals and are used to corroborate evidence collected from the institutional portfolio process.
-For example, results from the National Survey of Student Engagement (conducted in 2000 and 2002) have been used in conjunction with institutional portfolio results to assess the general education program and to promote new standards to increase opportunities for students to develop written communication skills in general education courses.
+For example, the General Education Advisory Coucncil (GEAC) used results from the National Survey of Student Engagement (conducted in 2000 and 2002), in conjunction with institutional portfolio results, to assess the general education program.
+After review of assessment results, GEAC implemented new standards to increase opportunities for students to develop written communication skills in general education courses.

-The web-based General Education Course Database is used to evaluate how each general education course is aligned with the overall expected learning outcomes for the general education program.
+The web-based General Education Course Database is used to evaluate how well each general education course is aligned with the expected learning outcomes for the general education program.
 Instructors are asked to submit their course information online via a web-based form, and the General Education Advisory Council reviews the submitted information during regular course reviews.
-The database form requests information about what general education learning goals are associated with the course and how the course provides students with opportunities to achieve those learning goals.
-In 2002-2003, all courses with an 'A - Analytical and Quantitative Thought', 'H - Humanities', and 'I - International Dimension' were added to the database.
-When completed, the database will provide a tool for summarizing general education course offerings and evaluating the extent to which the overall general education goals are targeted across the curriculum.
+Instructors identify which general education learning goals are associated with the course and describe course activities that provide students with opportunities to achieve those learning goals.
+The database provides a tool for summarizing general education course offerings and evaluating the extent to which the overall general education goals are met across the curriculum.